 - Patients with eczema, psoriasis, lichen simplex chronicus of vitiligo with dermatologic manifestations only who require only low potency topical steroids (e.g., hydrocortisone 2.5%, hydrocortisone butyrate 0.1%, fluocinolone 0.01%, desonide 0.05%, alclometasone dipropionate 0.05%) are eligible

-- Patients who receiving treatment with systemic immunosuppressive medications (including, but not limited to, prednisone, cyclophosphamide, azathioprine, methotrexate, thalidomide, and anti-tumor necrosis factor [TNF] agents) within 6 weeks, with the exception of:
+- Patients receiving treatment with systemic immunosuppressive medications (including, but not limited to, prednisone, cyclophosphamide, azathioprine, methotrexate, thalidomide, and anti-tumor necrosis factor [TNF] agents) within 6 weeks must discontinue these medications prior to starting M3814 and avelumab on day 7, with the exception of:

 - Patients with active autoimmune disease managed with systemic corticosteroids less than the equivalent of prednisone 10 mg daily